 "(b1) Development by each school of strategies for attaining local student performance goals. - The principal of each school, representatives of the building-level staff, and parents of children enrolled in the school shall develop a building-level plan to address student performance goals appropriate to that school from those established by the local board of education.
 Parents serving on building-level committees shall reflect the racial and socioeconomic composition of the students enrolled in that school and shall not be members of the building-level staff.
 Parental involvement is a critical component of school success and positive student outcomes; therefore, it is the intent of the General Assembly that parents, along with teachers, have a substantial role in developing student performance goals at the building level.
 To this end, building-level advisory board meetings shall be held at a convenient time to assure substantial parent participation.
 The strategies for attaining local school performance goals shall include a plan for the use of staff development funds that may be made available to the school by the local board of education to implement the building-level plan.
-These strategies may also include requests for waivers of State laws, regulations, or policies for that school.
+The strategies may include a decision to use State funds allocated for teacher assistants to reduce class size or the student-teacher ratio in kindergarten through the third grade in accordance with G.S.
+115C-238.2(b)(5a).
+This decision shall be based upon a consideration of projected attrition rates at the school for teacher assistants.
+The strategies may also include requests for waivers of State laws, regulations, or policies for that school.
 A request for a waiver shall (i) identify the State laws, regulations, or policies that inhibit the local unit's ability to reach its local accountability goals, (ii) set out with specificity the circumstances under which the waiver may be used, and (iii) explain how a waiver of those laws, regulations, or policies will permit the local unit to reach its local goals.
-These strategies may also include a decision to use State funds allocated for teacher assistants and positions allocated by the State Board of Education for program enhancement teachers to reduce class size or the student-teacher ratio in kindergarten through the third grade: Provided, however, while considering this decision, the building-level committee shall consider projected attrition rates at the school for teacher assistants and program enhancement teachers.